Off the Deep End: Background

 In 1989, Yankovic starred in a full-length feature film, co-written by himself and manager Jay Levey, and filmed in Tulsa, Oklahoma, called UHF.
 A satire of the television and film industries, also starring Michael Richards, Fran Drescher, and Victoria Jackson, it brought floundering studio Orion their highest test scores since the movie RoboCop.
-Although the movie made a little over six million domestically – out of a budget of five million – it was considered unsuccessful.
+The movie was considered unsuccessful, only just making back its budget ($6 million at the box office compared to a budget of $5 million).

 Yankovic also released a quasi-soundtrack for the film in late 1989, entitled UHF – Original Motion Picture Soundtrack and Other Stuff, which featured songs (and commercials) from the movie as well as new unrelated studio material from Yankovic.
 The album failed to be successful, charting at only 146 on the Billboard 200 and quickly falling off.
 After the release of UHF, Yankovic returned to the studio to record his follow-up album.